Rocketeer (song): Music video

 On August 26, 2010, it was reported the music video for "Rocketeer" was being shot in Downtown Los Angeles.
-Far East Movement wrote "the treatment" for the video, using a skate to show everyone the "Free Wired Downtown LA we livin in" and that inspires them, "with different dreamers" they met which are part of the "free wired LA".
+Far East Movement wrote "the treatment" for the video, using a skate to show everyone the "Free Wired Downtown LA" that inspires them, "with different dreamers" they met which are part of the "free wired LA".
 It was directed by Marc Klasfeld and premiered via YouTube on November 1, 2010.

 The music video begins with a young couple, which will have to go in their separated ways as the girl needs to move to Japan due to her job.
 During the video, the boyfriend searches trash cans and asks several people, including DJ Quik and Bobby Hundreds, for materials to build a "make-shift" jet pack to get to his girlfriend after she leaves.
 In the end of the music video, he rides his skateboard and goes "off into the night, leaving a trail of sparks behind him".
 The video is intercalated with various shots of Tedder playing the piano as he sings the chorus, and Far East Movement, as well as "cameos from various influencers", such as Philip Wang and Wesley Chan from Wong Fu Productions, American music persona Martin Kierszenbaum and American artist David Choe.

 Daw said the music video is "every bit as sweet as the song itself".
 Jillian Mapes from Billboard stated that the song has a "fitting video".
 Complex commented that the scenes of Downtown L.A. and the "cameos from influencers" are worth seeing.
 Sharyar Rvzi of the Dallas Observer said that Tedder's hat on the video made him look like a "pretentious flatterer".
 Some brand ads were retroactive digitally inserted in the music video after an agreement between Universal Music Group, media-tech company Mirriad and French advertising firm Havas.
 The adds have a limited lifespan and can be removed or replaced.
 People may see different adds in the video, according to their localization.
 Instead of the "native in-video advertising", a company could buy "spots" inside the video.

 In 2011, Far East Movement went on to release a short film for "Rockteer" entitled "Rocketeer (LA Dreamer Short Film)", which features the Santa Monica Pier, Korean barbecue restaurants, Melrose Avenue, and downtown Los Angeles in a dedication to their hometown.
 For Complex, Anthony Osei said "it came out great".
 To shoot the video, the group enlisted the help of Daniel DPD Park to capture the footage from the town.
 They also used their old microphones and amplfiers to record the new version of the song in the backroom, thus Far East Movement sounded like when they started making music.
 The version of the song used for the video was dubbed "stripped-down and less glossy".
 The video depicts their "slow and steady grind", including Far East Movement's "stylistic evolution, pop savvy and a decade of performing every venue in Los Angeles."
 It features a cameo by American rapper Snoop Dogg.